 1. They’re only at Walt Disney World.

 The first thing you need to know about Magic Bands is where you will find them.
 As of 2017, the answer is only at Walt Disney World in Orlando, Florida.
-There have been no definite plans for introducing Magic Bands in Disneyland or in any of the international parks, although the Disney rumors are always flying.
+There have been no definite plans for introducing Magic Bands in Disneyland or in any of the international parks.

 2. MagicBands are free for Disney resort guests and annual passholders.